MichaelKreil/openbots/docs/index.md

 # TL;DR

-The theory that social bots have influenced elections sounds deceptively reasonable, but is scientifically unfounded and inaccurate on all levels.
+The theory that social bots have influenced elections sounds deceptively plausible, but is scientifically unfounded and inaccurate on all levels.

 It can be fully explained by serious scientific mistakes made by researchers.

 # This talk...